The right portable heater type depends on the application, the size of your space, the amount of ventilation and your budget.

 These heaters, sometimes referred to as tent heaters because they are suitable for tent parties, contain the flame within a box.
 They are a safer option compared with open flame heaters because there’s no danger of stray papers, debris, explosive dust or vapors coming into contact with the flame and causing a fire or explosion.

-A make-up air heater is one type of enclosed flame direct fired heater.
+A make-up air heateris one type of enclosed flame direct fired heater.
 It forces the heated outside air into the space while pushing out the ambient air through a door, window or other opening.
+The burner never shuts off, so they provide constant heat.
+A modulating valve can keep the temperatures of the space within a narrow target range.
 Positive air pressure ensures that cold outside air can’t enter the space.
 The heater provides air that is constantly fresh, but like other types of direct heaters, it generates emissions that must be vented and can’t be used once a space is closed in.

 Indirect fired heaters: Clean, dry heat for indoor spaces